ST10204902/ST10204902-PROG-3A-Part-2/README.md

-# PROG 3A Part 2 Attempt 3# PROG 3A Part 2 Attempt 3
+# PROG 3A Part 2 Attempt 3

 This project is a web application developed in ASP.NET Core.
 It includes various features such as user authentication, product management, and more.